What you’ll study

-If you choose the ‘learning only’ option, you won’t be formally assessed.
+If you choose the ‘learning only’ option, you will not be formally assessed.

 If you choose the ‘learning and assessment’ option, at the end of your course you’ll complete: